Frequently Asked Questions

-CrisisX: The Readiness Conference is on Monday 30th and Tuesday 31st March 2020.
-Location to be announced.
+CrisisX: The Readiness Conference is on at Grand Millennium Auckland on Monday 30th and Tuesday 31st March 2020.

 Who has organised CrisisX: The Readiness Conference?

 This event has been planned by DRUM, an agency of PHD Group.
-DRUM has worked with many clients in the past on crisis planning, simulations and response.
-See more at drumagency.co.nz
+DRUM has worked with many clients in the past on crisis planning and similar crisis simulations.

 My organisation already has good crisis planning, how will this event help us?

 Research has identified a real gap between how ready an organisation believes they are for a crisis, and how ready they actually are.
 This conference gives you a true external practise run and incorporates realistic media reports, actors and props.

 Without giving too much of the surprise away, our crisis simulation is being designed to be like nothing you’ve ever experienced before.

 Regardless of your organisation’s level of crisis preparation, our simulation is likely to be the best dry-run you’ll ever be involved in as we believe experience is the best way to learn.

 There are two ways to buy your tickets for CrisisX.
 You can secure yours online now via credit card (you’ll be taken to the iTicket site), or you can fill in this form and one of our team will be in touch to invoice you directly.